maxhenkentech/LegalTechOps-CustomPCFComponents/README.md

 1. After importing the solution, the Risk Matrix control will be available in your Power Apps
 2. Add the control to a form or canvas app
 3. Bind the Impact and Probability properties to your data fields
-4. Optionally customize the risk colors using the color properties
+4. Optionally customize the risk colors and select the desired matrix size (Small, Large, or Huge) using the `Size` property

 ## Development